How to Make Copycat Zuppa Toscana at Home

-To the same pot with the reserved fat, add the finely chopped onion and saute until soft and translucent, about 5-7 minutes.
+Add the finely chopped onion to the same pot with the reserved fat and sauté until soft and translucent, about 5-7 minutes.
 Return the sausage to the pot.

 Step 3: Add seasonings, potatoes and kale

-Next, add the chicken bouillon granules, garlic powder, pepper, cubed red potatoes and fresh kale to the pot.
+Next, add the chicken bouillon granules, garlic powder, pepper, cubed red potatoes and fresh kale.
 Stir to combine.

 Step 4: Stir in milk and cream